 Bevis Marks and the corner of Goring street in june 2021

-Eventually Bevis Marks leads into Camomile street, after St Mary Ax; and these last three streets run parallel with Houndsditch which follows the line of the old ditch outside the wall.
-It probably existed in Roman times, and has been filled with redug through the ages.
+Eventually Bevis Marks leads into Camomile street, after St Mary Axe; and these last three streets run parallel with Houndsditch which follows the line of the old ditch outside the wall.
+It probably existed in Roman times, and has been filled with rubbish, and redug through the ages.
+Allegedly it was filled with dead dogs, hence the name Houndsditch!

 Camomile street brings us to Bishopsgate, where an additional gate was erected in the wall.
 The next shot is of Bishopsgate and Wormwood street.